TheBossT910/AnimeTracker/README.md

-# Anime Tracker App 📺
+# Koyomi - AnimeTracker 📺

 A simple iOS app to help you track anime you're watching or planning to watch.
 Name: Koyomi - AnimeTracker